lehmann7/marky/README.md

 The field `header-includes` ending with `--pdf` or `--html` specifies corresponding options for the generation of `pdf` and `html` documents.
-During make, `pype` scans all meta data fields, and fields which end with `--pdf` and `--html` are selected and forwarded to `pandoc` based on the format to be rendered.
+During make, `marky` scans all meta data fields, and fields which end with `--pdf` and `--html` are selected and forwarded to `pandoc` based on the format to be rendered.

-# How does `pype` work internally?
+# How does `marky` work internally?

-`pype` uses an extremely simple mechanism for generating a python programm from the Markdown text.
+`marky` uses an extremely simple mechanism for generating a python programm from the Markdown text.
 Using the `<?...?>` and `{{...}}` statement, Python code is embedded into the Markdown text and translated into a series of calls to the `___()` function using `f`-strings as arguments, where